openstax-poland/eslint-config-openstax-poland/README.md

 - `openstax-poland/base`: Extends `eslint:recommended` with additional best
   practices.
 Designed to contain as few stylistic rules as possible.

+- `openstax-poland/react/base`: Extends `openstax-poland/base` with additional
+  rules from `eslint-plugin-react`.
+To use this config you must also add `eslint-plugin-react` to your `devDependencies`.

 ## Adding a new config

 1. Choose a name for you config.
 We'll use `my-config` as an example.